Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 where $\lambda_q$ and $\lambda_t$ are regularization terms for the quaternion and translation parameters, respectively.

 ## Pipeline

-The GSplatLoc method simplifies the localization process by requiring only posed reference depth images $\{D_k\}$ and a query depth image $D_q$.
-Its differentiability in projections of 3D Gaussian facilitates an efficient and smooth convergence during optimization.整个pipeline的描述不够准确
+The GSplatLoc method streamlines the localization process by utilizing only posed reference depth images $\{D_k\}$ and a query depth image $D_q$.
+Its differentiability in projections of 3D Gaussians facilitates efficient and smooth convergence during optimization.

-**Initialization**: We initialize these Gaussians from a point cloud projected by $\{D_k\}$, where each point corresponds to a Gaussian's mean $\boldsymbol{\mu}_i$.
-For the initial parameterization, we set $o_i = 1$ for all Gaussians to ensure full opacity.
-The scale $\mathbf{s}_i \in \mathbb{R}^3$ of each Gaussian is initialized based on the local point density, allowing our model to adaptively adjust to varying point cloud densities:
+**3D structure**: For evaluation consistency, we initialize 3D Gaussians from point clouds projected by $\{D_k\}$.
+Each point corresponds to a Gaussian's mean $\boldsymbol{\mu}_i$.
+After outlier filtering, we set opacity $o_i = 1$ for all Gaussians.
+The scale $\mathbf{s}_i \in \mathbb{R}^3$ is initialized based on local point density:

 $$\mathbf{s}_i = (\sigma_i, \sigma_i, \sigma_i), \text{ where } \sigma_i = \sqrt{\frac{1}{3}\sum_{j=1}^3 d_{ij}^2}$$

-Here, $d_{ij}$ is the distance to the $j$-th nearest neighbour of point $i$.
-In practice, we calculate this using the k-nearest neighbours algorithm with $k=4$, excluding the point itself.
-This isotropic initialization ensures a balanced initial representation of the local geometry.过滤离群点之后 Initially, we set $\mathbf{q}_i = (1, 0, 0, 0)$ for all Gaussians, corresponding to no rotation.
+Here, $d_{ij}$ denotes the distance to the $j$-th nearest neighbor of point $i$, calculated using k-nearest neighbors $(k=4)$.
+This isotropic initialization ensures balanced representation of local geometry.
+We initially set rotation $\mathbf{q}_i = (1, 0, 0, 0)$ for all Gaussians.

-This initialization strategy provides a neutral starting point, allowing subsequent optimization processes to refine the orientations as needed.
-Unlike traditional 3D reconstruction methods [@kerbl3dGaussianSplatting2023] that often rely on structure-from-motion techniques [@schonbergerStructurefrommotionRevisited2016], our approach is tailored for direct point cloud input, offering greater flexibility and efficiency in various 3D data scenarios.
+To enhance optimization stability and achieve superior final results, we apply standard Principal Component Analysis (PCA) for principal axis alignment of the point cloud, even for pre-existing scenes.
+This process involves centering the point cloud at its mean and aligning its principal axes with the coordinate axes.
+The PCA-based alignment normalizes the overall scene orientation, providing a more uniform starting point for optimization across diverse datasets.

+This approach significantly improves the stability of loss reduction during optimization and facilitates the achievement of lower final loss values.
+By aligning the scene's principal components with the coordinate system, we create a more consistent representation that enables the optimization process to focus on refining local details rather than grappling with global orientation discrepancies.
+This is particularly advantageous for scenes with pronounced directional features or elongated structures, as it aids the optimization process in more effectively capturing and refining the underlying geometry.

-**Optimization**: We employ the Adam optimizer for both quaternion and translation optimization, with different learning rates and weight decay values for each.
-The learning rates are set to $5 × 10^-4$ for quaternion optimization and $10^-3$ for translation optimization, based on experimental results.
-The weight decay values are set to $10^-3$ for both quaternion and translation parameters, serving as regularization to prevent overfitting.
+**Optimization**: We employ the Adam optimizer for both quaternion and translation optimization, with distinct learning rates and weight decay values for each.
+The learning rates are set to $5 \times 10^{-4}$ for quaternion optimization and $10^{-3}$ for translation optimization, based on empirical results.
+The weight decay values are set to $10^{-3}$ for both quaternion and translation parameters, serving as regularization to mitigate overfitting.

-**Convergence**: To determine the convergence of the optimization process, we employ an early stopping mechanism based on the stabilization of the total loss.
-Extensive experimental results indicate that the total loss stabilizes after approximately 100 iterations.
-We implement a patience mechanism, set to activate after 100 iterations.
-If the total loss does not decrease for a consecutive number of patience iterations, the optimization loop is terminated.
-The pose estimate corresponding to the minimum total loss is then selected as the optimal pose.
-This approach ensures the reliability and efficiency of the optimization process.
+**Convergence**: To determine the convergence of the optimization process, we implement an early stopping mechanism based on the stabilization of the total loss.
+Extensive experimental results indicate that the total loss typically stabilizes after approximately 100 iterations.
+We employ a patience mechanism, activated after 100 iterations.
+If the total loss fails to decrease for a consecutive number of patience iterations, the optimization loop is terminated.
+The pose estimate corresponding to the minimum total loss is subsequently selected as the optimal pose.

 # Experiments